July 20th, 2015

 Apple’s introduction of the iOS smart banner spawned the development of a few different third-party options with Android compatibility.
 Unfortunately, progress on these alternatives has stalled in recent years, leaving developers out of luck once again.
 Here are a couple of the more popular examples:

 Tens of thousands of apps use Branch’s iOS or Android smart app banners on a daily basis to link to their app, using both dynamically generated links from the native iOS/Android SDKs and marketing links manually created on the Branch dashboard.
-These links work on every operating system and browser to deliver users to your app or to the App Store, depending the situation.
+These links work on every operating system and browser to deliver users to your app or to the App Store, depending on the situation.

 Leveraging this expertise, we have built a fully customizable, cross-platform, trackable, deep linking smart app banner.
 Gone are the days of worrying about how to make a smart banner for your app’s mobile website, or about finding an external smart banner creator.
 By building a way to link from the web to app across all browsers, including Safari, Chrome, Firefox, and stock Android browsers, we’ve created a way to route your users to the platform with the highest engagement no matter which browser they use.